 John Akomfrah OBE is an award-winning British artist and filmmaker.
 Based in London, in 1998 he co-founded Smoking Dog Films with Lina Gopaul and David Lawson, a leading independent film and television production company developing insightful yet challenging works such as Vertigo Sea.

-Vertigo Sea is presented in partnership with the Centre of Contemporary Art (CoCA), Christchurch, New Zealand.
+Presented in partnership with the Centre of Contemporary Art (CoCA), Christchurch, New Zealand

 Images: John Akomfrah Vertigo Sea 2015.
 Installation view, 'Troubled Waters', UNSW Galleries, 2016.
 Photo: Silversalt Photography